GaryHostt/Oracle_Integration/README.md

 SaaS trigger integrations typically rely upon these factors:
 1. Use of one of the SaaS adapters in trigger or trigger & invoke mode
-2. Configuration on the SaaS to fire off an outbound message or a webhook
+2. Configuration on the SaaS to fire off an outbound message or a webhook to OIC
 3. An event then occuring in the SaaS application that will trigger communication with OIC

 [Eloqua saas trigger](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCAA/Help/Apps/IntegrationCloudService/Tasks/InstallingICS.htm)